Bryan De La Cruz Player Props: Marlins vs. Rangers

 Bryan De La Cruz At The Plate

-- He ranks 46th in batting average, 97th in on base percentage, and 64th in slugging among qualifying hitters in MLB play.
+- Among qualified hitters in MLB play, he ranks 46th in batting average, 98th in on-base percentage, and 69th in slugging.

-- De La Cruz has picked up a hit in 64.1% of his 103 games this season, with at least two hits in 27.2% of those games.
+- De La Cruz has picked up a hit in 67 of 104 games this season, with multiple hits 28 times.

-- He has hit a home run in 14.6% of his games this year, and 3.4% of his trips to the plate.
+- In 14.4% of his games this season, he has hit a home run, and 3.4% of his trips to the plate.

-- In 37 games this season (35.9%), De La Cruz has picked up an RBI, and in 16 of those games (15.5%) he had two or more.
-He has also driven in three or more of his team's runs in five contests.
+- De La Cruz has had at least one RBI in 35.6% of his games this season (37 of 104), with two or more RBI 16 times (15.4%).
+He has also accounted for three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.